 When it comes to pregnancy, sleep is essential but often elusive.
 A pregnant person’s body is growing and changing pretty much constantly.
 Sleep disruptions, such as extra trips to the bathroom or increased restlessness from discomfort at night, can hinder people’s ability to rest.

 Enter a little help from the pregnancy pillow — also referred to as the maternity pillow.
 This type of pillow is designed with a mother-to-be’s needs in mind.
-It’s primarily used to help support you and your growing bump so you can stay comfortable and rest as long as possible each night (or each nap!).
+It’s primarily used to help support pregnant women and their growing bump so they can stay comfortable and rest as long as possible each night (or each nap!).

 Just like a regular pillow, what works for one person might not work for another.
-The good news here is that there are plenty of different pregnancy pillows to choose from and many factors to help you decide which one might be the best fit for you.
+The good news here is that there are plenty of different pregnancy pillows to choose from and many factors to help people decide which one might be the best fit for them.

 We’ve put together this comprehensive guide to all things pregnancy-pillow-related.
-It should help you find your perfect pillow partner and achieve that sweet, non-interrupted sleep that all pregnant people dream about.
+It should help people find their perfect pillow partner and achieve that sweet, non-interrupted sleep that all pregnant people dream about.

 What Exactly Is A Pregnancy Pillow?

 Pregnancy pillows come in all different shapes, sizes, fabrics, fillings, and prices.
-Some will support the length of your body, while others are wedge-like or bean-shaped and can fit just under your baby bump or between your knees for isolated support.
+Some will support the length of the body, while others are wedge-like or bean-shaped and can fit just under your baby bump or between the knees for isolated support.